Tucupita Marcano Player Props: Pirates vs. Brewers

 - The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 25th in MLB.

-- The Brewers have the 13th-ranked team ERA among all league pitching staffs (4.12).
+- The Brewers have a 4.06 team ERA that ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to surrender 90 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Brewers pitchers combine to give up 91 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- The right-hander's most recent time out was on Saturday against the Oakland Athletics, when he threw seven innings, surrendering one earned run while giving up six hits.
+- In his last time out on Sunday against the Oakland Athletics, the right-hander tossed five innings, allowing four earned runs while surrendering three hits.

-- In four games this season, the 32-year-old has put up an ERA of 1.48, with 5.9 strikeouts per nine innings.
-Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.